 Barn members belong to the Co-Op.
 They elect representatives to act on behalf of the Co-Op to do routine maintenance and who, as managing members, receive a discount in their board.

-The Co-Op has worked amazingly well.
-One of the members of the Co-Op lives on the property and is frequently able to take care of other's horses when owners are out of town.
-Other Co-Op members share responsibilities with each other of letting out and putting horses in and for feeding them so that there is not the need to be on-site each day.
+This Co-Op model has worked amazingly well.
+Several members come to the barn each day and they are frequently able to take care of other's horses when they are out of town.
+Other Co-Op members share responsibliiteis with each other of letting out and putting horses in and for feeding them so that there is not the need to be on-site each day.
 Co-Op members range in age from 7 years old up through age 60.

 If you are accepted for boarding, you must also be approved by the Co-Op for membership.
 You will have a say in how the barn is run, but also as one of the owners of the Co-Op, you will help maintain the barn.
 The Co-Op holds a workday typically for a ½ day 3 or 4 times per year to take care of routine maintenance.
 The Co-Op shares in buying hay, shavings, and lowering costs for all.

 The owners of live on the property and two adult children live across the street, so there is almost always someone watching of the facility.

 One advantage of the Co-Op is that someone looks after your horse if you are not there and yet you receive the benefit of board pricing that is substantially below the market for full board.
 You are responsible for buying your own feed.
 Hay is typically bought by the Co-Op in bulk.
 You can select your own vet and farrier or share call expenses with other Co-Op members to save money.
 The barn has 2 tack rooms and several members have trailers used for transporting the horses.

 Brookside Farms offers a unique and satisfying horse boarding experience.
 The ideal boarder enjoys having a say in how their horse is cared for and is willing to be participate in the care of both their own horse as well as other co-op horses.